yazi-rs/yazi-rs.github.io/docs/flavors/overview.md

 ## Usage

-For example, if you want to use the `bar.yazi` flavor, add the these line to your `theme.toml`:
+For example, if you want to use the `bar.yazi` flavor, add these lines to your `theme.toml`:

 ```toml
 [flavor]